lrobins1/crowd_counting/docs/source/index.rst

 Crowd counting's documentation!
 ==========================================

-The aim of this documentation is to guide anyone that would like to either :
+The aim of this documentation is to guide anyone that would like to

 * Train a crowd counting model based on the CSRNet architecture on its own datas
 * Use a pretrain model to predict a density map and the number of people on an image